crls-design/12S-ESC/README.md

 ## Settings and Configuration

-During rapid deceleration on a 12S battery, there is a possibility of BEMF surpassing the hardware voltage rating.
-To mitigate this, lowering `duty_rate` to `0.5%/ms` is recommended.
+Under rapid deceleration with a 12S battery, the BEMF may exceed hardware voltage ratings.
+This was observed during no-load testing with a bench power supply.
+To mitigate this, limiting `duty_rate` to `0.5%/ms` is recommended.

+> [!TIP]
+> In real-world scenarios with a battery under load, this condition is less likely due to natural voltage sag.

 ### Resources on Settings and Configuration